alexkreidler/covid/src/covid-testing/in.md

 However, LAMP tests have been shown to work directly on samples with little or no preparation.
-In fact, during the Zika virus outbreak, various LAMP tests were developed that could test individual dead mosquitoes by simply placing them in a test tube with water, and then running the test [@silva_loop-mediated_2020]. [^multi]
+In fact, during the Zika virus outbreak, various LAMP tests were developed [@silva_loop-mediated_2020] that could test individual dead mosquitoes by simply placing them in a test tube with water, and then running the test. [^multi]

 [^multi]:  For example, @yaren_point_2017 was able to build a test for 3 diseases: the Zika virus, Dengue virus, and the Chikungunya virus in one test (known as a **multiplexed** test) simply